chef-boneyard/chef-rfc/exit-status.md

 ### Remaining Available Exit Codes
 All exit codes defined should be usable on all supported Chef Platforms.
 Also the exit codes used should be idential across platforms.
 That limits the total range from 1-255.
 Exit codes not explicitly used by Linux/Windows are listed below.
 There are 59 exit codes that are available on both platforms.
+ * Any numbers below that have a strike-through are used below in the **Exit Codes in Use** section

- * Exit Codes Available for Chef use:
+ * Exit Codes Available for Chef use :
      * ~~35,37,40,41,42~~,43,44,45,46,47,48,49,79,81,90,91,92,93,94,95,96,97
      * 98,99,115,116,168,169,172,175,176,177,178,179,181,184,185,204,211
      * 213,219,227,228,235,236,237,238,239,241,242,243,244,245